What is the London ULEZ Surcharge?

 Vehicles older than these dates may still meet the standards not to incur a charge.
-When you apply for car finance with Zuto, our car buying experts will be able to advise whether the car you’re interested in is covered or not and help you find a car which meets the standards.
+When you apply for Zuto car finance, our car buying experts will be able to advise whether the car you’re interested in is covered or not and help you find a car which meets the standards.

 What area does it cover and why is it expanding?

 The ULEZ scheme is only applicable in the capital and currently covers the same Greater London area as the Congestion Charge.
 Before 24th October 2021, the area covered under the ULEZ scheme can be seen in the map below.